ashbyca/scripts/README.md

 # Miscellaneous Scripts

-Collection of various scripts used to automate tasks, grouped by function.
-Each script is represented with a readme where appropriate.
+A collection of various scripts used to automate tasks, grouped by function.
+Each script contains a readme section where appropriate.

 **Please note - these scripts aren't maintained anymore and your mileage may vary.**